|Here's a description of the typical process encountered by pet

 4. Day of appointment no food

-Your pet should have no food for 12 hours prior to the appointment but
+In most cases, your pet should have no food for 12 hours prior to the appointment but

 can have water until you leave home.
 On your arrival, you will be asked to fill out a brief